 Read more about digestive enzymes for dogs here.

-Best Dog Supplements – Probiotics for Dogs
+Best Dog Supplements – Probiotics

 The dog’s digestive tract is his first line of defense against bacterial or other toxic invasions.
 It is extremely important to maintain the proper balance between the “bad” bacteria, which are a normal part of the intestinal environment, and the “friendly” bacteria (intestinal microflora).